Maternity Leave Policy & Laws (+ Free Templates)

 Minnesota employers with at least 21 employees must allow eligible employees to take up to 12 weeks off for prenatal care, pregnancy, childbirth, and bonding with a new child.
 Bonding leave is available to biological and adoptive parents but must be taken within 12 months of the child’s birth or adoption.
 To be eligible for leave, the employee must have worked at least halftime for the employer for 12 months before the leave request.

-Employers in Vermont with 10+ employees must provide time off to eligible employees for pregnancy, childbirth, or adoption of a child up to 16-years-old.
+Employers in Vermont with at least 10 employees must provide unpaid time off to eligible employees for pregnancy, childbirth, or adoption of a child up to 16 years old.
 They may take up to 12 weeks of family and medical leave in a 12-month period.

 In 2014, Vermont enacted a law that gives employees the right to request a flexible working arrangement up to twice a year.
 Such an arrangement might involve a change in work hours (for example, to begin and end work later), working from home, changes to the number of hours or days an employee works, or job sharing.